jvalkeal/spring-security-pat/README.md

 Scopes: SCOPE_read
 ```

 In this sample we're delegating token introspection into an _Authorization Server_.
-Here is an example of a request sent from an _Api Server_.
+Here is an example of a request sent from an _Api Server_ into an _Id Server_ for a token validation.

 ```
 http --body --form POST localhost:9000/pat/introspect\